NathanEpstein/Pavlov.js/README.md

 ##About

 Pavlov.js uses Markov Decision Processes to implement reinforcement learning in JavaScript.
-For more on reinforcement learning, check out this <a href="http://nepste.in/jekyll/update/2015/02/22/MDP.html">blog post.</a>
+For more on reinforcement learning, check out Andrew Ng's <a href="http://cs229.stanford.edu/notes/cs229-notes12.pdf">notes</a>.

 ## Installation